pablocasares/enricher/docs/getting_started/base_tutorial.md

   "application.id": "my-first-enricher-app",
   "bootstrap.servers": "localhost:9092",
   "num.stream.threads": 1,
-  "bootstraper.classname": "io.wizzie.bootstrapper.bootstrappers.impl.FileBootstrapper",
+  "bootstrapper.classname": "io.wizzie.bootstrapper.bootstrappers.impl.FileBootstrapper",
-  "file.bootstraper.path": "/etc/enricher/my-enrichment-tutorial.json",
+  "file.bootstrapper.path": "/etc/enricher/my-enrichment-tutorial.json",
   "metric.enable": true,
   "metric.listeners": ["io.wizzie.metrics.ConsoleMetricListener"],
   "metric.interval": 60000
 }
 ```

 On this config file we indicate the `application.id` that will identify our instances group and the running Zookeeper and some Kafka Broker.
-On the example we are going to use the `FileBootstraper` so we read the config using a local file.
-We also need to set the property `file.bootstraper.path` to the path where we have the enrichment config file.
+On the example we are going to use the `FileBootstrapper` so we read the config using a local file.
+We also need to set the property `file.bootstrapper.path` to the path where we have the enrichment config file.

 Now we can start the enricher service.
 We can uses the init script that is inside the folder bin: